kleberkruger/kleberkruger/README.md

 - 👋 Hi, I’m @kleberkruger
-- 👀 I’m interested in software development in general
+- 👀 I'm a doctoral student interested in software development in general.
+I like C/C++, Java, web development, and Python (just kidding, Python is for kids)
-- 🌱 I’m currently learning computer architecture, especially in mechanisms of checkpointing for NVM architectures
+- 🌱 I’m currently researching computer architecture, especially checkpointing strategies for Non-Volatile Memories using Processing-in-Memory
-- 💞️ I’m looking to collaborate on snipersim
+- 💞️ I’m looking to collaborate on the donuts project, available at https://github.com/kleberkruger/donuts
-- 📫 To contact me, send me an email to kleberkruger@gmail.com
+- 📫 To contact me, send me an email at kleberkruger@gmail.com

 <!---
 kleberkruger/kleberkruger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.